EricSchles/devops_notes/learning_docker.md

 `docker run -d [IMAGE NAME] --name [UNIQUE NAME OF YOUR CHOICE] -v [ABSOLUTE FILE PATH ON HOST OS]:[ABSOLUTE FILE PATH ON CONTAINER] -it /bin/bash`

+## Pushing a docker image to docker hub

+`docker push [DOCKERHUB USER NAME]/[IMAGE NAME]`

+## Using a Dockerfile

+Once you have made an application and created a Dockerfile, the next step is to containerize your application.

+In order to do this, run the following commands:

+You can also specify a tag with a : like so:

+`docker build -t [IMAGE NAME]:[IMAGE TAG] [RELATIVE PATH]`

+the `-t` flag let's you name the image

+If you are using the current directory you can do the following:

+`docker build -t [IMAGE NAME]:[IMAGE TAG] .`

+because `.` is the current working directory.

+If you have multiple dockerfiles in the same directory, you name them with an extension, for instance:

+`Dockerfile.[EXTENSION NAME]`, for example:

+`Dockerfile.pythonapp`

+If you want to build that specific Dockerfile then you do,

+`docker build -t [IMAGE NAME]:[IMAGE TAG] -f Dockerfile.[EXTENSION NAME] .`

+Once the docker file has built, you can run your docker container as follows:

+`docker run -p [EXTERNALLY EXPOSED PORT]:[DOCKER EXPOSED PORT] [IMAGE NAME]`

+You can also specify environment variables like so:

+`docker run -e [ENVIRONMENT VARIABLE NAME]=[ENVIRONMENT VARIABLE VALUE] [IMAGE NAME]`

+You can also run a docker container in detached mode, which is the same thing as running it as a daemon or background task or background process like so:

+`docker run -d [IMAGE NAME]`

+It's important to note that you'll get an error if the port is in use: